KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 ## Group Functions

-The following function is used to create an individual or set of intermediate groups.
+The following function is used to create either individual or sets of intermediate groups.

 ### `.hdf5.createGroup`